mhuang74-blog/proteiosic/content/posts/qsv_lessons.md

 Serde is used pervasively in Rust.
 Convenience is costly though.
 Fast code needs to avoid serde.

 Sprinkling `clone()` around is probably the easiest way to silence borrow-checker errors.
-But payment will come due in term of performance.
+But payment may come due in terms of performance.
 Write correct Rust code without resorting to clone().

 __Rayon and Streaming Data__

 It would seem that Rayon parallel processing wouldn't work with streaming data because data would be arriving one at a time.
-I learned from [More Stina Blog!](https://morestina.net/blog/1432/parallel-stream-processing-with-rayon) that streaming data can first be put into batches, then Rayon parallel iterator can plow through the batch as usual.
+I learned from [More Stina Blog!](https://morestina.net/blog/1432/parallel-stream-processing-with-rayon) that streaming data can first be put into batches, then Rayon parallel iterator can plow through them as usual.